 Also new with this version is a bundled mesh carry case, which is handy for keeping together the power bank and necessary cables.

-Overall a fantastic buy.
-Learn more in our full Anker PowerCore Speed 10000 QC review.
+Read our full Anker PowerCore Speed 10000 QC review

 A variation on the PowerCore Speed at the top of this chart with a longer, slimmer, rectangular body and new PowerIQ 2.0 technology that allows it to offer 18W fast charging from a single chipset, the PowerCore II 10000 Slim is actually a couple of pounds cheaper at £25.99/$35.99 at Amazon at the time of writing.